 The unpredictable British summertime will sometimes call for impromptu games of tennis, and as tempting as it may be to keep your racket and tennis balls in the back seat of your car for such an occasion, extreme temperatures can damage your equipment.
 Both hot and cold conditions can cause your tennis balls to bounce lower or higher than normal, and your racket strings to become stiff or loose.
 Keep your tennis balls and rackets in a climate controlled space to avoid any extreme temperatures or humidity.
 When putting your rackets into storage, use a racket cover for protection, and keep tennis balls in an air-tight container to keep your game strong.

 If water sports float your boat, it’s more than likely that you’ll own some fairly valuable equipment that you’ll want to keep safe, clean and secure.
 The age-old enemy to water sport equipment is salt, so make sure you hose everything down with fresh water before storing it.
 When it comes to your wetsuit, use a specialist shampoo and then rinse it thoroughly.
 Surfboards and paddleboards should be leant up against a wall and kept away from direct sunlight to prevent them from cracking and splitting under harmful UV rays.

-At Titan Storage Solutions, our storage units are ideal for homing your sporting equipment, and are maintained to a high standard, free from damp, to ensure your equipment stays in prime condition until you’re ready to use it again.
+At Titan Self Storage, our storage units are ideal for homing your sporting equipment, and are maintained to a high standard, free from damp, to ensure your equipment stays in prime condition until you’re ready to use it again.
 Should the sun make an unexpected appearance you can rest assured that you can access your equipment- whether it be for a post-work tennis match, or impromptu ski trip!